openedx/edx-platform/docs/en_us/course_authors/source/creating_content/create_problem.rst

 Maximum Attempts
 ==============================

-This setting specifies the number of times a student can try to answer the problem.
-By default, a student has an unlimited number of attempts.
+This setting specifies the number of times a student is allowed to attempt answering the problem.
+By default, the course-wide **Maximum Attempts** setting in Advanced Settings is null, meaning that the maximum number of attempts for problems is unlimited.
+If the course-wide **Maximum Attempts** setting is changed to a specific number, the **Maximum Attempts** setting for individual problems defaults to that number, and cannot be set to unlimited.

 .. note:: Only questions that have a **Maximum Attempts** setting of 1 or higher are included on the Student Answer Distribution report that you can